Olex2/help/gui/EN/work/solve.md

   - Sir2008

 ## Solution Method
-Select the method you want to use for Structure Solution program.
+Select the method you want to use for the structure solution program you have selected.
 This is only really relevant for **ShelXS** -- all other programs only have one solution method!

 # Set Reflection File
 The reflection file contains all the data that were collected during the x-ray diffraction experiment in a condensed form.